|

 Difficulty Recognizing Bipolar Disorder

-This scenario isn’t unrealistic, as bipolar disorder often develops late in adolescence or in early adulthood.
+This scenario isn’t unrealistic, as bipolar disorder often develops late in adolescence or early adulthood.
 Since the symptoms often mirror other conditions, it can be hard to distinguish, so denial and the inability or unwillingness to identify changes in behavior as mental illness is understandable.
+This is also the reason why BPD is commonly misdiagnosed as depression, ADHD and other mental health conditions.

 What Is Bipolar Denial?